 Technology and software

 For staff teaching from home, Connect IT has provided a technology guide for staff working remotely.
 Other considerations for teaching remotely are:

 - If there is a new technology that you will need, familiarise yourself with that now.
 Ask an IT-savvy colleague to help you if you can or contact the Staff Service Centre.

 - Make sure your web browser is up to date, i.e., Chrome, Safari, Firefox or Edge.
 Most browsers do this automatically, but if you are unsure, see a guide on how to update your browser.

-- Install the University’s new VPN service (Virtual Private Network) to your home PC.
+- Install the University’s VPN service (Virtual Private Network) to your home PC.
 This connects you to the campus network for access to systems that are behind the Firewall.

 - Download the Two-Factor Authentication app to your computer desktop or mobile device and link it to your University login.

 - Make sure you can connect to your Home drive (H: drive) from off campus.
 See the ‘Working from home reference guide’ on how to connect to your Home drive.
 If you are unable to do that, submit a Staff Service Centre request.